danielribeiro/my_imported_gists/README.md

 # Info

-Mostly gnerated with  the following prompts to ChatGPT below.
+Mostly generated with  the following prompts to ChatGPT below.
 Fork info was missing, and some repos were ignored.
+The shell script is available on [import.sh](https://github.com/danielribeiro/my_imported_gists/blob/main/import.sh)

 Original